 If you are happy with the services provided by your local guides and drivers a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid Urban Adventures destinations.
 Please consider this when budgeting for your extra expenses on this tour.

-Our Hanoi tourbegins with a 1 hour drive from the hectic capital of Hanoi to Bat Trang ceramic village.
-Here our local guide will take us through the production process in the village, we have a chance to visit the workshops and have a look at the kilns used for firing the ceramic pottery.
+Escape the hectic pace of Hanoi in favour of its surrounding villages.
+About an hour's drive outside of crazy Hanoi is Bat Trang ceramic village, where we'll be taken through the production process in the village, and have a chance to visit the workshops and see at the kilns used for firing the ceramic pottery.

 Our next stop is the Do Temple to experience some local Hanoi history.
 Do Temple or Den Do Temple honours the 8 Ly emperors of the Ly Dynasty.
-During their reign Vietnam experienced an era of prosperity and independence.
+During their reign, Vietnam experienced an era of prosperity and independence.
 The first emperor of the dynasty Ly Cong Uan founded Hanoi in 1010.
-Other achievements during this enlightened period included the construction of the Temple of Literature and first University in Vietnam.
-The temple was built in 1030 by Emperor Ly Thai Tong to worship his father Emperor Ly Thai To who died in 1028.
-Over the centuries the temple has been upgraded and restored on a number of occasions.
-Unfortunately the temple was damaged in 1952 during the French war and was restored in 1989 to the original architecture from the 17th century.

 In the middle of a lake situated at the front of the temple there is a two story, eight roofed house which floats on water and is used as a stage for water puppet shows.
 Every year on March 15th there is a festival honouring the 8 emperors of the Ly dynasty.